What's Inside?

 Nike evolved from manufacturing outsourcing to service excellence, leveraging Philippine teams for customer support and operational functions that complement their Asian manufacturing presence.
 Nike’s strategic insight: integrating services and manufacturing outsourcing creates operational synergies and regional efficiency gains.

-Nestlé viewed their Philippine operations through an ASEAN market strategy lens, establishing five local production plants and supply centers to serve regional expansion.
+Nestlé viewed their Philippine operations through an ASEAN market strategy lens, establishing multiple local production plants and supply centers to serve regional expansion.
 Their approach demonstrates how outsourcing becomes a market entry strategy rather than just cost management, building a local presence that enables market penetration.

 HP specialized its Philippine operations around technical support excellence, leveraging the country’s IT education infrastructure and technical capabilities.
 Since the early 2000s, HP’s approach has focused on matching complex technical requirements with specialized talent rather than pursuing generic cost reduction.